AlGoulas/bio2art/README.md

 C, C_Neurons, Region_Neuron_Ids = b2a.bio2art_from_conn_mat(
     path_to_connectome_folder,
     file_conn,
-    ND=None,
+    ND=ND,
     SeedNeurons=None,
     intrinsic_conn=True,
     target_sparsity=0.1
     )
 ```
 Now the ND parameter is a numpy array and each entry is containing the numnber 10.
-This means that each region ND[i] consists of 10 neurons, Thus, now the resulting reccurent neuronal network C_Neurons contains 290 neurons (29 regions of the original connectome x 10 neurons per region as we indicated).
+This means that each region ND[i] consists of 10 neurons.
+Thus, now the resulting reccurent neuronal network C_Neurons contains 290 neurons (29 regions of the original connectome x 10 neurons per region as we indicated).
 These neurons are connected based on the topology of the the empirical actual neuronal network.
 Therefore, C_Neurons is a bioinstantiated eccurent neuronal network, but scaled up to 290 neurons.

-If we want to assume that regions contain another number of neurons, we jsut simply contruct ND accordingly (e.g., with 20, 34, 1093, etc neurons).
+If we want to assume that regions contain another number of neurons, we just simply contruct ND accordingly (e.g., with 20, 34, 1093 neurons, that is, arbitrary positive integers).

 Note that not all region need to contain the same number of neurons.
 For isntance, we can assume that region 5 contains 40 neurons and the rest of the regions 10 neurons: